junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCRB/SPN-Empty-whole-novel.md

 *The kid wants Cas back probably just as much as Dean, no wonder.* Sam realizes then, more than ever, that the new God is actually still *just* Jack, a three-year-old who loves Castiel like a father.

-Jack flies away after the dinner, after hanging around for a moment to help with the dishes and feed the dog.
+Jack flies away after dinner, after hanging around for a moment to help with the dishes and feed the dog.

 Dean pops away as well, shortly after.